JoelBranham/Codebreaker/README.md

 Victory!
 The secret code was "2156".
 The computer displays a congratulatory message and the number of guesses.
 The player is prompted to enter "Y" or "N" for playing another game.

 Note: *Most* games require more than 5 guesses.

+##Acknowledgements

+This project was completed as part of a C++ course.
+I was provided the random number generator, code generator, and player input functions.
+I wrote all of the game logic.